george-haddad/bitcoin-price-index/README.md

   - 3G speed
   - 3G "fast" speed
 - SSL Security tests via SSLyze
-  - Must not be vulnrable to Heartbleed
+  - Must not be vulnerable to Heartbleed
-  - Must not be vulnrable to CCS Injection
+  - Must not be vulnerable to CCS Injection
 - Active Security Tests via ZAP
   - Spider crawl performed
   - Should have 0 CWE-16 risk alerts (X-Frame-Options Header Not Set)
   - Should have 0 CWE-525 risk alerts (No Cache-Control and Pragma HTTP Header Set)
   - Should have 0 CWE-933 risk alerts (Web Browser XSS Protection Not Enabled)
   - Should have 0 CWE-200 risk alerts (Information Disclosure)
+- Netlify Tests
+  - Production build of application
+  - Header rules
+  - Mixed Content rules
+  - Pages changed
+  - Redirect rules
+- SAST Tests
+  - Out of the box testing by github actions
+  - CodeQL default tests
+  - OSSAR default tests

 Of course more tests can be added, these were the simplest ones that I added to demonstrate how an application can hooked up with a series of different automated tests without touching the codebase (this is a lie :) some scripts were added but the actual application was not touched).